Kukos/KLogger/README.md

 ## Features
 KLogger is a almost full user customizable logging C library.
 By passing main file descriptor and predefined options you can set logging system as you want.
 * Auto file generation + logging into this file when option is set.
+* Auto new line detection.
+When you have forgotten new line in print, framework will add it by itself.
+But if you pass new line, them no new additional line will be added.
 * Logging on a few descriptors at the same time, at most 4 descriptors: main fd, stdout, stderr, file
 * Setting any valid descriptor as a main fd.
 You can set socket as a main fd
 * Library is full multithread safe, but it requires pthread library.
 Your code needs pthread also to compile it with this library